CERN/TIGRE/Frontispiece/pCT_INSTRUCTIONS.md

 Furthermore, a sketch displaying the definition of the detector parameters used within the code extension can be found ![here](pct_cuda_toolbox2.pdf "pCT toolbox detector parameters").

 ### Testing data
-A demo script was prepared for the parallel geometry.
-To check if the code runs properly on your system run the script pCT_demo.m in MATLAB/Demos.
-A circle should be displayed if everything works correctly.
+A demo script calculating one optimized radiography was prepared for the parallel geometry.
+To check if the code runs properly on your system run the script pRad_demo.m in MATLAB/Demos.

 ## Debugging notes